10 ways to spend less money on car repairs - insider tips

 When a part is recommended to be replaced, ask for more details: How bad is it and how long can it last?
 You may find that your drive belt, while showing some discoloration, will probably last for a while longer, but your strut is leaking and is a safety concern that needs to be addressed ASAP.

 Get a written estimate and do some research.

 Many car owners are familiar with the situation when you bring your car for a simple oil change, and you get a long list of recommended flushes and other maintenance services.
 If you are not sure that your car really needs them, ask for a written estimate and do some research first.
 Check your maintenance schedule.

 For example, if the repair shop recommends new spark plugs, but your car runs like new and has only 50,000 miles, see what the maintenance schedule says.
-You may find out that your spark plugs need to be replaced only at 120,000 miles, so maybe this service can wait.
+You may find that your spark plugs need to be replaced at 120,000 miles, according to the schedule, so maybe this service can wait.
 If the shop recommends an "engine flush" and it's not even mentioned in your maintenance schedule, your car may not even need it; do some research.
 To help you, we posted explanations of many common services in this article

 Parts don't always have to be changed in pairs

 Many parts in your car come in pairs.

 Your car has many parts that are in pairs, for example, left and right struts or left and right shock absorbers or sway bar links.
 Often, when one part fails, a repair shop may recommend replacing both, left and right.

 For example, if one of your front struts is leaking, the shop may recommend replacing both front struts.
 Ideally it's not a bad idea, since a new strut will perform a little differently than the old one.
 It's nice to have struts that are in the same condition on both sides.
 However, if your budget is tight, ask the mechanic if it's safe to replace only one part that is bad.
 If it is safe to change only one strut and leave the other one for now, you may save around $200-$350.

 Look for specialty shops